TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 infexpr :: Double -> Expr
 infexpr x = Add x (infexpr x)
 ```
-which is a funny term that is simply evalutates to
+which is a funny term that simply evaluates to
 ```
 infexpr x = x + x + x + x + ...
 ```
-One can make weirder terms that make even less sense than the above and are encouraged to do so, its fun.
+One can make weirder terms that make even less sense than the above and are encouraged to do so, it's fun.

 There is a formal way to reason about such infinite data structures, and this feature is captured in programming languages like Lean and Agda and is called *coinduction*, but we will not be discussing it.

-We still chose to put emphasis on *inductive datatypes* as we think that its an idea helpful in designing programs.
+We still chose to put emphasis on *inductive datatypes* as we think that it's an idea helpful in designing programs.
 A lot of the functions that we have discussed so far, like
 - `eval` from @exercise_of_Evaluate_and_extend
 - `depth` and `size` from @exercise_of_Tree_Functions
 - `natToInteger` from @code_of_nat_and_integer

 and many more from the list chapter and so on are designed with the idea of inductive types.
 The purpose of types, as discussed, was to be able to give information to the Haskell compiler about what the functions should expect as an argument, this is one of the places where the Haskell type system fails to express that.

-Nonetheless, most of the time people do tend to asssume that the functions are going to get arugments that are finite, which is reasonable in most cases, for example if you are writing a full fledged calculator, using the type described in @calc, it would involve something like
+Nonetheless, most of the time people do tend to assume that the functions are going to get arguments that are finite, which is reasonable in most cases, for example if you are writing a full fledged calculator, using the type described in @calc, it would involve something like
 - Being able to take a string input
 - Parse it into an `Expr` element
 - Evaluate it and return the answer

-In such cases it is very easy to make sure that expressions are going to be finite (I don't any user has enough free time to enter an infinite expression).
+In such cases it is very easy to make sure that expressions are going to be finite (I don't think any user has enough free time to enter an infinite expression).

-If you are disappointed by the fact that the Haskell compiler is letting a potential error pass through, not that the alternative would be, being able to prove that all programs in haskell would terminate.
+If you are disappointed by the fact that the Haskell compiler is letting a potential error pass through, note that the alternative would be, being able to prove that all programs in Haskell would terminate.
 This problem is a version of the *Halting Problem* which is one of the most famous problems in computer science and, in some sense, is the problem that the field of modern computer science stems from.
-Alan Turing proposed this problem and prove that it is _unsolvable_, so it simply isn't possible for a language like haskell to check for infinite structures like this.
-Languages like Lean and Adga achieve this by also disallowing some programs that do terminate.
-These languages are not Turing Complete (its not possible to write every valid program in this language).
+Alan Turing proposed this problem and proved that it is _unsolvable_, so it simply isn't possible for a language like Haskell to check for infinite structures like this.
+Languages like Lean and Agda achieve this by also disallowing some programs that do terminate.
+These languages are not Turing Complete (it's not possible to write every valid program in this language).

 = Same Same but Different
-This section is a bit differnt from the previous one, the goal here is not to create new types but to repurpose the old ones.
+This section is a bit different from the previous one, the goal here is not to create new types but to repurpose the old ones.

 == Same Same
 One of the two reasons we had given in #ref(<data>) for creating types was to make programs make more sense to people who try to read them.
-Datatypes often indiciate the structure of the code and it doing so, they can express the intent of the programmer.
-One of the ways in which haskell makes this easy for us by letting us come up with aliases for types.
+Datatypes often indicate the structure of the code and in doing so, they can express the intent of the programmer.
+One of the ways in which Haskell makes this easy for us by letting us come up with aliases for types.
 This is done using the `type` keyword.

 ```
 -- | type aliases